 Instructions

-Add in vanilla and mix.
+- Add in vanilla extract (1 teaspoon) and mix.

-At this point, your frosting should be a nice, spreadable consistency.
+- At this point, your frosting should be a nice, spreadable consistency.
 If your frosting is too thin, add more powdered sugar until it reaches your desired consistency.
 If it is too thick, add more evaporated milk (1 tablespoon at a time) until it reaches your desired consistency.

-Use to frost cakes, cupcakes, brownies, and more!
+- Use to frost cakes, cupcakes, brownies, and more!

 Last Step!
 Please leave a review and rating letting me know how you liked this recipe!
 This helps my small business thrive so I can continue providing free recipes and high-quality content for you.

-Recipe Notes
+Notes

 - This recipe makes about 2 cups of frosting, which will generously frost a 9x13 inch cake.